Sleep Disorders

 About Sleep Disorders

-This may also have a strain on business or personal relationships, and cause emotional disturbances.
-Women wake up more often during the night and as a result are tired and can´t concentrate during the day.
-The sleep cycle is highly important to maintain a healthy demeanor and immune system; and sleep disorders throw this into disarray.
+This may also have a strain on professional or personal relationships and cause emotional disturbances.
+Women wake up more often during the night and as a result are tired and cannot concentrate during the day.
+The sleep cycle is highly important for overall well-being, and sleep deprivation can negatively impact health in a number of ways.

 Approximately 16% of postmenopausal women report having trouble falling asleep, and 41% report waking up frequently during the night.